mpmedia/ModuleBU/README.md

-# ModuleBU - 'Hey bu'
+# ModuleBU - 'Hey bu.'

- The goal is: Creative UI, non goal is: no one sees the dirt.
+ The goal is: Creative UI, non-goal is: no one sees the dirt.

 ModuleBU is a util library and a stack that could help you be creative w/ UI interactions,
     cross platform, mobile-first, SPA (Single Page Applications) .